Presenting higher stacks as simplicial schemes: Homotopy -hypergroupoids in model categories

-is a relative $(n,\oP)$-hypergroupoid, which is trivial if either $f$ or $g$ is trivial.
-Moreover, if $\sk_{n-1}g:\sk_{n-1}K \to \sk_{n-1}L$ is an isomorphism, then $F$ is a relative $(0,\oP)$-hypergroupoid. \end{lemma} \begin{proof} The proof of Lemma \ref{powers} carries over. \end{proof}
+is a homotopy $(n,\oC)$-hypergroupoid, which is trivial if either $f$ or $g$ is trivial.
+Moreover, if $\sk_{n-1}g:\sk_{n-1}K \to \sk_{n-1}L$ is an isomorphism, then $F$ is a homotopy $(0,\oC)$-hypergroupoid. \end{lemma} \begin{proof} The proof of Lemma \ref{powers} carries over. \end{proof}